patrickedqvist/wait-for-vercel-preview/README.md

 # Wait for Vercel Preview — A GitHub Action ⏱

 Do you have other Github actions (Lighthouse, Cypress, etc) that depend on the Vercel Preview URL?
-This action will wait until the url is available before running the next task.
+This action will waitSpec until the url is available before running the next task.

 Please note that this action is supposed to be run on the `pull_request` or `push` events.